 - to reward them when they are good

 - to reprimand them if they are naughty

-You may choose to move your dog to a quiet room to give him time to calm down, for his own safety, if he has become over-excited and charging around madly banging into furniture and people!
+You may choose to move your dog to a quiet room to give him time to calm down, for his safety, if he has become over-excited and charging around madly banging into furniture and people!

-Dog body language of I love you - It will be obvious when you have observed, analyzed and responded correctly to a dog behavior or health issue as your dog will show his appreciation and love, making you both feel good about life!
+Dog body language of I love you - It will be visible when you have observed, analyzed, and responded correctly to a dog behavior or health issue as your dog will show his appreciation and love, making you both feel good about life!
 Your dog knows you care and will show you loving body language like sitting on your lap, foot, and being close to you as well as licking, light moans, etc.